-Like your children’s teachers at school or at home, I’m providing a valuable education that will enrich your children’s lives in many ways.
+Like your children’s teachers at school, I’m providing a valuable education that will enrich your children’s lives in many ways.
 You can encourage your children to see practicing their instrument as “music homework.”
-Including “music homework” into your children’s daily “school homework” is very effective.
+Including “music homework” into your children’s daily school homework is very effective.

 Piano Recommended Practice Time

 Primer Level 15 minutes 5 days a week

 Level 1 20 minutes 5 days a week

 Level 2A 20 minutes 5 days a week

 Level 2B 25 minutes 5 days a week

 Level 3+ 30 + minutes 5 days a week

 1st Year 15-20 minutes 5 days a week